dreamfarer/ark-survival-ascended-server/README.md

    Replace `<session-name>` with the server name you want to appear in the **Ark server browser**.
 The server may take **1–5 minutes** to fully start, depending on your system.

-# Run frpc and the Ark: Survival Ascended Dedicated Server in One Click
+# Run frpc and Ark: Survival Ascended Dedicated Server in One Click

 In this section, you will use **[start.bat](https://github.com/dreamfarer/ark-survival-ascended-server/blob/main/start.bat)** to start both **frpc** (the Fast Reverse Proxy client) and your **Ark: Survival Ascended Dedicated Server** with a single click.